top of page

 Timberstone

-Fresh off of the 60th anniversary of the formation of the ACBA Young Lawyers Division, the YLD is holding its 20th Bench-Bar Conference Division meeting and reception this year.
-Rebeca Himena Miller will be formally introduced as the new chair of the YLD, succeeding Danielle Parks.
-YLD members are invited to join their colleagues for open bar refreshments, networking and information about the YLD.
+In a popular Bench-Bar tradition, the Young Lawyers Division reception will feature Devyn Lisi being formally introduced as the new chair of the YLD, succeeding Rebeca Himena Sekinger.
+YLD members are invited to join their colleagues for hors d’oeuvres, open bar, networking and information about the YLD.
 If you ever wanted to get involved with the YLD but did not know how, attend this event to get information on the opportunities from current council members and officers.

 6:30 p.m.